All Episodes

 So you negotiate your own contract.

-I don't need to get in your business.
+Regardless, I don't need to get in your business.

 How does this always end up about me?

-How does it always end up?
+How does this always end up?

-I don't know I just lost my earpiece.
+No, I just lost my earpiece.

 So I'll be deaf until we go to commercial break.

-So take him down, because I can't hear if he's talking.
+So take him down because I can't hear if he's talking.

-Uh I don't negotiate contracts.
+Look, I don't negotiate contracts.

 I make demands that are met.

-My well, that's called leverage.
+Well, that's called leverage.

-Act like I have just let the biggest cat out of the bag of my life.
+They act like I have just let the biggest cat out of the bag of my life.

-Now look, what's this guy's name?
+Now, look, what's this guy's name?

 Robert, my problem with unions is not representation.